DeeB313/M-TFall2022/README.md

 11/20/22-Justin
 I did some work on the main cpp, so far creating a user works fine.
 Login with an existent user still is not functional.
 File writing works well enough.
 File reading does not work yet.

+11/25/22-Justin
+User file handling is done, the rest of the code still needs to be implemented.
+As for the games file handling, we would have to arbitrarily decide on using multiple files per game or a single file for all the games.
+Personally, I think using a single file would make file handling a lot easier.
+If that's the case all we have to do is move Marc's code into the save and load functions in main.
+If we are to use multiple files per game, then we will have to decide on a set number of games or create a separate file storing the list of all the .txts to be read from.